2013 Road Safety Strategy Launched.

 April 4th, 2013

-Forward by Darragh Dunne: ” Of particular note to learner drivers is the intended key action #33 that learner permit holders sit a driving test before they can obtain a subsiquent learner permit.
+Forward by Darragh Dunne on the 2013 Road Safety Strategy: ” Of particular note to learner drivers is the intended key action #33 that learner permit holders sit a driving test before they can obtain a subsequent learner permit.
 This will take effect on the first learner permit.
-Key action #32 suggest a change in the EDT system, possibily a requirement for driving lessons to be taken before any practice is allowed on the road.”
+Key action #32 suggest a change in the EDT system, possibly a requirement for driving lessons to be taken before any practice is allowed on the road.”

 · 124 road deaths and 330 serious injuries or lower by 2020 to ‘close the gap’ between Ireland and other best practice countries